Course Catalog

 5 units

 Continuation of Chinese 1, which assumes that students are familiar both with the pinyin romanization system and approximately 150 basic characters.
-Prerequisite(s): CHIN 1 or by consent of instructor.
+Prerequisite(s): CHIN 1, placement by assessment, or instructor permission.

 CHIN 3